 Did you know that there’s an “ideal” career waiting out there for you?
 Regardless, of what baby boomers or other individuals against the “made for” theory would say, there’s no denying that how much you enjoy your work has a lot to do with your personality type.
 That’s why experts have come up with so many personality tests such as the Myer’s Briggs Type Indicator, the MMPI, and several others based on the five-factor model.
-According to the CCP, MBTI is used by 89 of the Fortune 100 companies to maximize employee effectiveness.

 I’m pretty sure Mother Teresa enjoyed doing what she thought was her “job” and the only way to attain success and happiness.
 It may not be the same for another individual who may think that success and happiness are attained when intelligence is used to excel and earn fame or fortune.